 In Every Georgia DUI Case, Your Decision Comes Down to:

-Should I enter into a plea-bargain in my Georgia DUI Case?
+1. Should I enter into a Plea Bargain in my Georgia DUI case?

-Should I go to trial in my Georgia DUI Case?
+2. Should I go to Trial in my Georgia DUI Case?

 If you have been charged with a GA DUI, you have two basic options.
 The first option is to work out a plea bargain with the prosecutors.
 The second option is to contest the charges with motions and a trial.
 The best option, of course, is to get the prosecutors and judges to dismiss the case altogether, however that is challenging rarely happens without the prosecutors coming to the realization that they will certainly lose their case.

-For almost 20 years , Richard Lawson has been helping people make this difficult decision in courts throughout Metro-Atlanta and Georgia.
+For over 25 years, Richard Lawson has been helping people make this difficult decision in courts throughout Metro-Atlanta and Georgia.
 As a former DUI Prosecutor, Richard Lawson is keenly aware of both sides of your case.
-He puts his experience in more than 4600 cases to work for you every day, 24 hours a day, 7 days a week.
+He puts his experience in more than 9000 cases to work for you every day, 24 hours a day, 7 days a week.
 You can read our client reviews where we have consistently be found to be the top-rated DUI Lawyers in Georgia.

 Technically, there is a third option which is to seek a total dismissal of all charges.
 Although possible, most prosecutors will not completely dismiss a case unless there was an obvious and complete violation of someone's rights or if the person arrested is obviously innocent of the charge.
 The is wide path between innocence and the inability of the State to prove guilt.